Winds, low humidity bedevil Arizona, Colorado firefighters

-Over 1,000 firefighters in the two states battled at least five major blazes from the ground while air tankers and helicopters made water and fire retardant drops.
+More than 1,000 firefighters in the two states battled at least five major blazes from the ground while air tankers and helicopters dropped water and fire retardant.
+Another fire erupted in Minnesota, encroaching on the northern town of Ely.

-The Sunflower Fire, the largest of the blazes in central and eastern Arizona, has burned nearly 20 square miles in the Tonto National Forest, about 40 miles north of Phoenix, fire officials said.
+The Sunflower Fire, the largest of the blazes in central and eastern Arizona, has burned nearly 20 square miles (52 square km) in the Tonto National Forest, about 40 miles north of Phoenix, fire officials said.

 Fire crews have managed to carve containment lines around just 10 percent of its perimeter since it erupted over the weekend, fueled by grass, chaparral and pinyon pine.
 But the fire was expected to slow as it hits previously burned areas and scars from a previous blaze.

-The blazes were the first major wildfires in Arizona this year, after a record 2011 fire season in which nearly 2,000 blazes together swallowed more than 1,500 square miles, according to the National Interagency Fire Center.
+The blazes were the first major wildfires in Arizona this year, after a record 2011 fire season in which nearly 2,000 blazes together swallowed more than 1,500 square miles (3,900 square km), according to the National Interagency Fire Center.

 The fires left a translucent veil of gray-brown smoke over the northeast Phoenix valley, obscuring views of the burning highlands nearby.